Brisbane Institute of Art Windsor Brisbane Spring 2020 courses are enrolling now

 Bookings for small groups are welcome, contact me to discuss availability.

 Have you ever wanted to learn the basics of screenprinting without having to watch every dodgy YouTube clip on the web…?
 During this very fast paced and enjoyable workshop you will learn how to screen print onto material, t shirts, bags and other items with your own designs.
 We will cut a fine re-usable stencil with a design that can be re-used many times.
 Learn about how to prepare and use a screen for printing, what inks and additives to use, how to print onto different backgrounds, and how to set and care for the prints so that they are washable.
 Everything provided, including patient answers to all your questions, your own design on a range of surfaces.
 Course extends to cover the use of Photoemulsion.

-2 day workshop Fabric Printing introduces and explores a variety of techniques for designing and printing onto a range of cotton clothes and fabrics.
+The Fabric Printing course introduces and explores a variety of techniques for designing and printing onto a range of cotton clothes and fabrics.
 Students will become skilled in the use of a range of printing techniques for printing permanent images and designs, (including photos, children’s drawings or favourite magazine pictures, logos or designs) on cotton material, canvas, t-shirts, jeans, etc. – even book covers, wooden panels, almost anything flat and smooth.
 The fundamentals of photoemulsion technique will be covered in this course

 T-Shirt Fundamentals 101 with Nancy Brown